-The unit works great EXCEPT I cannot depend on it starting and keeping running.
+The unit works great except the compressor doesn’t always start and keep running.
 This condition is inconsistent.

-When turning ON using the switch, it will sound bogged down and attempt to turn over slow and then blow thermal breaker on compressor.
+When turning ON using the switch, it will sound bogged down and attempt to turn over slowly and then blow the thermal breaker on the compressor.
 If I keep moving the switch from start to stop (to prevent popping the breaker) sometimes it will start and run fine.